 - Western Australia

-Common law (judge-made law) for adults who lack capacity
+Common law on adults without capacity

 What powers does the Supreme Court have to withhold or withdraw life-sustaining treatment?